 This is Cross Over Ministries’ heartbeat — a Christ-centered Crisis Intervention Program right in Montgomery County.
-And with your help, we are ready to start the process of creating “The Living Room”.
+And with your help, we are ready to start the process of creating “HOME”.

-A small sample of Cross Over Ministries’ “The Living Room” is open to the public.
+A small sample of Cross Over Ministries’ HOME, formerly “The Living Room”, is open to the public.

 102 N. Main Street, Suite #1, Hillsboro, Illinois (2nd floor of the Montgomery County Farm Bureau)